Quest-maker-team/quest-maker/README.md

 + Telegram bot to play quests.
 + Service for quest creating including back-end and front-end.

+To play quests user must use telegram bot.
+In bot player need to choose quest and then quest session starts.

+Quests are creating with web service.
+Creators make quests with sequence of stations.
+After creating quest become unpublic and only chosen users can play.
+To make quest public and visible in global list admin review is required.
+After moderation all user can choose quest to play.

 ## Staff
 + Baev Daniil
 + Vorotnikov Andrey